TheJanusStream/bevy_symbios_texture/README.md

 resolve to the same 4-D point, guaranteeing zero-seam tiling.

-**Normal maps** are derived from the height field via central-difference gradients with wrap-around neighbours, so the normals are also seamless.
+**Normal maps** are derived from the height field via central-difference gradients.
+For the tileable surface textures (Bark, Rock, Ground) the neighbours wrap toroidally, so the normals are also seamless.
+For foliage cards (Leaf, Twig) the boundary uses clamp-to-edge so normals do not bleed across the transparent silhouette border.

 **Colour encoding** uses a 4096-entry sRGB lookup table (built once via `OnceLock`) to avoid repeated `f32::powf` calls during rasterisation.